 Incidentally, this isn’t just for emergency spending when your everyday budget feels squeezed.
 You can also use it to help build up savings accounts, put money aside for special occasions, or pay off your mortgage early if that’s your goal.

 Look for spending patterns and categories.
 Your categories will differ from the next person, so this is a very personal exercise.
 Categories could include things like groceries, kid’s treats, clothing, entertainment, leisure, motoring, hobbies, or travel.
-There are lots more.
+There are also lots of books on how to save money to support your journey.

 Add up the amounts you spend each month on those categories and decide if it’s reasonable or a bit much.